ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/04_milestone/README.md

 ```

 Now our ORM knows we have a `Company` collection, and each company has a name, an industry, and the year it was founded.

+Remember, you need to `await makeSureDbIsReady()` before calling any of the operations below:

 ### Create